javascript-tutorial/en.javascript.info/5-network/08-xmlhttprequest/article.md

 - `"text"` -- get as string,
 - `"arraybuffer"` -- get as `ArrayBuffer` (for binary data, see chapter <info:arraybuffer-binary-arrays>),
 - `"blob"` -- get as `Blob` (for binary data, see chapter <info:blob>),
-- `"document"` -- get as XML document (can use XPath and other XML methods),
+- `"document"` -- get as XML document (can use XPath and other XML methods) or HTML document (based on the MIME type of the received data),
 - `"json"` -- get as JSON (parsed automatically).

 For example, let's get the response as JSON: